-One main focus of research is on Bayesian filters, where several enhancements for real time vision-based Monte Carlo localization systems [17] have been presented, and the approach based on the detection of field features without using artificial landmarks has won the "almostSLAM" Technical Challenge at RoboCup 2005 [6].
+One main focus of research is on Bayesian filters, where several enhancements for real time vision-based Monte Carlo localization systems [15] have been presented, and the approach based on the detection of field features without using artificial landmarks has won the "almostSLAM" Technical Challenge at RoboCup 2005 [6].
 The methods used up until RoboCup 2009 have all been based on those particle filters developed between 2005 and 2007.
-For RoboCup 2010 however a different approach has been developed and used in the competitions.
+For RoboCup 2010 however a different approach has been developed and used in the competitions of 2010, and also in 2011 without any modifications [16].

-Inspired by [18] the basic idea was to combine the smoothness and performance of Kalman filtering with a multi-hypothesis system.
+Inspired by [17] the basic idea was to combine the smoothness and performance of Kalman filtering with a multi-hypothesis system.
 The latter is necessary to allow recovery from huge errors due to extended periods of integrated odometry errors without correcting through observations, or rapid unexpected position changes due to contact with other robots or "teleportation" by human intervention.
 All of those issues occur in robot soccer games and are amplified by the huge odometry errors inherent in fast biped walking.